 1) By technology (wind, hydropower, wood and other biomass, biogas, and geothermal are in one group and solar PV in another group)

 2) By timeframe (first 10 years, next 10 years respectively)

 The coefficient is undifferentiated according to the size of the installation.
 Eligibility for receiving the FIT is reserved to RES electricity generators that are not within the management of the national utility Belenergo.
 Feed-in tariff for solar PV power plants in Belarus is 0.36 USD/kWh for the first 10 years of operation and 0.11 USD/kWh for the next 10 years of operation.
 The feed-in tariffs are paid for 20 years term.

 The FIT must be paid by the respective distribution system operator (DSO) for all electricity fed into the grid network from renewable power plants that have obtained a so-called Guarantee of Origin (GO) from the Ministry of Environment and Natural Resources.
 Unlike the GO used in the EU, the Belarus GO is issued for the RES facility and not the produced energy.
 It is the basis for energy purchase contracts and eligibility for the FIT, but the amount of energy to be remunerated is not stated on the GO.

 Market development forecast

-Solar PV market in Belarus is in early development phase.
-Installed photovoltaic power capacity in the country started to grow since 2014 and will exhibit quick further increase in the near future in respect of the planned and under construction projects.
+The solar PV market in Belarus is in the early development phase.
+Installed photovoltaic power capacity in the country started to grow since 2014 and will quickly increase in respect to the planned and under-construction projects.

 Belarus Photovoltaic (Solar PV) Market: Outlook 2016÷2025